the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 _The Turing Way_ project illustration by Scriberia.
 Original version on Zenodo. http://doi.org/10.5281/zenodo.3695300.
 ```

+## Advanced features and "gotchas"

 For more advanced parameters, please see the [Jupyter Book Documentation](https://jupyterbook.org/content/figures.html).
+That page includes information on how to [scale and align](https://jupyterbook.org/content/figures.html#figure-scaling-and-aligning) the figures, and how to add the figures or their captions to the [margins](https://jupyterbook.org/content/figures.html#margin-captions-and-figures) of the book.

+We've noticed a couple of "gotchas" from contributors to _The Turing Way_ and we'll try to keep this section of the guide up to date for anyone else learning the MyST syntax for figures

+* Both `:` and `"` have syntactic meaning for Sphinx.
+  That means it is important that you do not use these characters in your alt text.